A Cluster with a Secret

 Most of the chemical elements heavier than helium are created in stars and dispersed into the interstellar medium at the end of their lives.
 This enriched material then forms the building blocks of future stellar generations.
 As a result very old stars, such as those in globular star clusters, which formed before significant enrichment had occurred, are found to have lower abundances of the heavier elements when compared to stars, such as the Sun, that formed later.

 The year 2012 marks the 50th anniversary of the founding of the European Southern Observatory (ESO).
 ESO is the foremost intergovernmental astronomy organisation in Europe and the world’s most productive ground-based astronomical observatory by far.
-It is supported by 15 countries: Austria, Belgium, Brazil, the Czech Republic, Denmark, France, Finland, Germany, Italy, the Netherlands, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
+It is supported by 15 countries: Austria, Belgium, Brazil, Czechia, Denmark, France, Finland, Germany, Italy, the Netherlands, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
 ESO carries out an ambitious programme focused on the design, construction and operation of powerful ground-based observing facilities enabling astronomers to make important scientific discoveries.
 ESO also plays a leading role in promoting and organising cooperation in astronomical research.
 ESO operates three unique world-class observing sites in Chile: La Silla, Paranal and Chajnantor.
 At Paranal, ESO operates the Very Large Telescope, the world’s most advanced visible-light astronomical observatory and two survey telescopes.
 VISTA works in the infrared and is the world’s largest survey telescope and the VLT Survey Telescope is the largest telescope designed to exclusively survey the skies in visible light.
 ESO is the European partner of a revolutionary astronomical telescope ALMA, the largest astronomical project in existence.
 ESO is currently planning a 40-metre-class European Extremely Large optical/near-infrared Telescope, the E-ELT, which will become “the world’s biggest eye on the sky”.

 - A research paper about the surprisingly lithium-rich star in Messier 4 (Monaco et al.)